Docs

 • Based on your connected repository structure

-Clear exit criteria: what defines success.
+5. Done When Clear exit criteria: what defines success.

-Briefs may also include conditional sections when relevant:
+Specs may also include conditional sections when relevant:

-• What Circuit Remembers — previous ships, corrections and related context (see Memory)
+• What Circuit Remembers — Previous ships, corrections and related context (see Memory)

-• Competitive Context — when customers mention competitors, a short summary of who and why
+• Competitive Context — When customers mention competitors, a short summary of who and why

-Brief Status
+Spec Status

 StatusMeaningNext Action